 - Morphine: Three days in urine, eight hours in blood

 Based on the preceding information, you can clearly see that urine tests are more effective for the longer-term detection of drug use.
-At Choice DNA, we proudly provide for this test, and can ensure accurate results.
 To learn more about the benefits of drug testing, or to clarify a drug test time table, call 800-219-4362 today.